-Sponsors have a critical role to play in maintaining the integrity of the premium listing regime by providing assurances to us that directors understand their responsibilities and obligations under the listing rules, disclosure requirements and transparency rules.
-UKLR 8.3.424.2.8R requires a sponsor to take action rather than rely on the work of third parties; or the listed company issuer or applicant itself.
+Sponsors have a critical role to play in maintaining the integrity of the listing regime by providing assurances to us that directors understand their responsibilities and obligations under the listing rules, disclosure requirements and transparency rules.
+UKLR 24.2.8R requires a sponsor to take action rather than rely on the work of third parties the listed issuer or applicant itself.
 In other words, the sponsor's role is in addition to other parties involved in the sponsor service.
-As stated in UKLR 8.3.2A24.2.5G, a sponsor remains responsible for meeting its responsibilities even where reliance is placed on a listed company issuer, applicant or third party.
-Therefore, where a sponsor relies on the work of a third party such as its or the company's lawyers, to satisfy UKLR 8.3.424.2.8R, we would expect the sponsor to form a judgement as to whether the third party's work is sufficient for the purpose of the sponsor forming its reasonable opinion.
+As stated in UKLR 24.2.5G, a sponsor remains responsible for meeting its responsibilities even where reliance is placed on a listed issuer, applicant or third party.
+Therefore, where a sponsor relies on the work of a third party such as its or the company's lawyers, to satisfy UKLR 24.2.8R, we would expect the sponsor to form a judgement as to whether the third party's work is sufficient for the purpose of the sponsor forming its reasonable opinion.

-For example, for certain sponsor services such as an IPO, the listed company issuer or applicant's lawyers or other advisers may provide memoranda or training to the directors on their responsibilities and obligations in order to assist the directors to comply with Premium Listing Principle $13^{-1}$ .
-In order to satisfy its own obligations under UKLR 8.3.424.2.8R, we would expect the sponsor, typically in conjunction with its legal advisers, to review any memoranda or training materials.
+For example, for certain sponsor services such as an IPO, the listed issuer or applicant's lawyers or other advisers may provide memoranda or training to the directors on their responsibilities and obligations in order to assist the directors to comply with Listing Principle 3.
+In order to satisfy its own obligations under UKLR 24.2.8R, we would expect the sponsor, typically in conjunction with its legal advisers, to review any memoranda or training materials.
 The sponsor should come to a reasonable opinion that the scope and content of these documents is sufficient and has been understood by the directors.
-In this regard, the sponsor will need to interact directly with the directors of a company an issuer during the IPO, for example by attending relevant board meetings.
+In this regard, the sponsor will need to interact directly with the directors of an issuer during the IPO, for example by attending relevant board meetings.

-In providing its confirmation under UKLR 8.3.424.2.8R, we would expect the sponsor to apply its own knowledge and experience of the listed company issuer or applicant and take into account other factors that it may consider relevant.
-These factors could include the company's issuer's operating environment and any particular knowledge or experience the sponsor may have of the approach taken by companies issuers of a similar size, with a similar corporate structure or operating in the same sector.
-Further, the sponsor should recognise its unique role among the parties involved in the process by drawing on its experiences of advising on other sponsor services and corporate finance transactions and its interaction with the FCA on matters concerning the application of the listing rules and and disclosure requirements and transparency rules.
+In providing its confirmation under UKLR 24.2.8R, we would expect the sponsor to apply its own knowledge and experience of the listed issuer or applicant and take into account other factors that it may consider relevant.
+These factors could include the issuer's operating environment and any particular knowledge or experience the sponsor may have of the approach taken by issuers of a similar size, with a similar corporate structure or operating in the same sector.
+Further, the sponsor should recognise its unique role among the parties involved in the process by drawing on its experiences of advising on other sponsor services and corporate finance transactions and its interaction with the FCA on matters concerning the application of the listing rules, the disclosure requirements and the transparency rules.
 If the sponsor determines there are gaps in the directors' understanding of the relevant rules, the sponsor will need to decide upon the most effective way of addressing the gaps.